codingPhuc/obsidian_git_computer_network/exam.md

 the network edge device is typically a router , while end devices can include computers , smartphones m tablets , printers , and other devices
 3 Which protocol is used for : web browsing ,remote login , transferring files , email communication ,
-HTTP is used for wev browsing , SS
+HTTP is used for wev browsing , SSH is used for remote login , FTP is used for transferring files , SMTP is used for email communication
+4. Common type of networl media , type if network cable : Coaxial ,cable ,Wireless , Twisted pair , optical fiber , satellite
+Coaxial cable , twisted pair , and optical fiver